dialog-semiconductor/BLE_SDK6_examples/LPCCSE-145-wakeup_hibernation_ext_timer/Readme.md

  - Start Keil
  - Open the header file ``src/user_hibernation_timer.h`` and define either the ``CFG_HIBERNATION_MODE`` or ``CFG_DEEP_SLEEP_MODE`` guard to use the sleep mode you prefer.
 Make sure to leave the other one undefined.
  - Compile the example.
 In the deep-sleep or hibernation mode, we can't have the debugger attached, so we can't run the example in a debug session.

+	In deep sleep mode, the DA14531 will initiate a hardware reset on wake-up, and for this reason we would need to load the executable in the SPI flash.
+You can find more information on how to use the SmartSnippets Toolbox and the SPI Flash Programmer at http://lpccs-docs.dialog-semiconductor.com/SmartSnippetsToolbox5.0.8_UM/index.html.

-Follow the next steps to load your executable and run it without the debugger attached.
+ 	For the hibernation mode, follow the next steps to load your executable and run it without the debugger attached.

     Start a debugging session.
 	![keil-start-debug](assets/keil-start-debug-session.png)

 	Stop the debug session.
 The debugger will detach and your code will run on the DA14531 in the background.